Friday, October 25, 2024

 I encourage you to look at the Acts outreach sermons in a fairly straightforward translation such as the ESV or NKJV and see if they fit with the 'repent of your sins' teaching.
 I really don't think they do.
 We repent toward God, away from our life without Him.
 When we do that, forgiveness of sins is found too.
 We then believe, and get baptised.
 We also receive the Holy Spirit.
 We are thereby born again, saved, children of God.
 Good News.

+Repentance is salvation.
 For salvation, repent and believe are inseparable processes.
-A rethinking of life and believing in Jesus.
-Baptism is a visible sign and seal, performed very soon afterwards, or immediately, in Acts at least.
+There's a rethinking of life and a believing in Jesus.
+Baptism is a visible sign and seal, ideally performed very soon afterwards, or immediately, in Acts at least.

-*A further 4 verses from later in Revelation report the failure of mankind, under suffering, to repent of things like idolatry and murder, and of not glorifying God.
-These verses are not recording a command to repent and be saved.
+*A further 4 verses from Revelation report the failure of mankind, under suffering, to repent of things like idolatry and murder, and of not glorifying God.
+These verses are not recording rebellion, and are not a command to repent and be saved.

 Certainly, there are other contexts to repentance.
-Repentance happens for people who are already believers, and it happened in the Old Testament.
+Repentance happens for people who are already believers in Christ, and it happened in the Old Testament.
 That's another discussion.
 Here we are looking at how it works at salvation.

 How Safe and Secure are we before God?
 Part 3 - Passing from Death to Life